ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-The Remittance basis ― formal claim guidance note explains who can make an election for the remittance basis, and the consequences of making the election.
+The Remittance basis ― formal claim guidance note explains who can make a claim for the remittance basis under ITA 2007, s 809B for tax years before 2025/26, and the consequences of making the election.
 You are advised to read that guidance note first.

 This note covers the machinery of the remittance basis charge (also referred to as the RBC), including nomination and payment.